oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 For this game, I wanted to make a something that:

-* Involves writing some mildly-complex code, something more than "hello world".
+* Involves writing some mildly-complex code, something just a little bit more complicated than "hello world".
 * Runs a soon as you stop typing.
 * Teaches the player something new.
 * Shows that it's fairly easy, and fun, to run Python directly from a browser.